Owning a gas station is a business we think of when we imagine an entrepreneur realizing the American Dream.

 Do you have the funds to open an independent location with your own supplier or do you need to leverage your funds by entering into an agreement with a gas station franchise?

-Instead of opening a brand new gas station, you could buy one that’s up and running, like the ones you’ll find listed here.
+Instead of opening a brand new gas station, you could buy one that’s up and running.
 Just make sure to research the area first so you know what kind of customer volume to expect in the location.

 How to Open a Gas Station Franchise